irhdab/m5stickfullguide/README.md

 # :page_facing_up:Beginner M5Stick Guide
-This is a Beginner Guide for the M5 Stick, held as simple as possible, for normal people to understand it!
+This is a Beginner Guide for the M5 Stick, held simple as possible, for normal people to understand it!
 But you also should bring a bit of knowlege to understand it better.
 I also Hyperlinked all the Words, that are difficult to understand.
 All the important links will be down below.

 ## 💻 M5Stick in General